Immigration regulations and employment

-A failure to complete the I-9 form correctly and completely may lead to sanctions of a minimum of $230 and a maximum of $2,292 per Form I-9, even if the employee hired is authorized to work in the United States.
+A failure to complete the I-9 form correctly and completely may lead to sanctions of a minimum of $234 and a maximum of $2,332 per Form I-9 for the year 2020, even if the employee hired is authorized to work in the United States.
 Section 1 of the Form I-9 must be completed on the employee’s first day of work.
-The rest of the form needs to be completed within three business days after the start of employment.
+The rest of the form must to be completed within three business days after the start of employment.
 The I-9 form must be retained for three years after the date of hire or one year after the date of termination, whichever is later.
 An employer must always have an I-9 on file for every current employee hired after November 6, 1986.
 Owners of a company who work at the company also must complete a Form I-9 if they began at the company after November 6, 1986.

 The IRCA also makes it an unfair immigration related employment practice for a person or business with four or more employees to discriminate against any person on the basis of their national origin or citizenship status (except unauthorized aliens).
 The IRCA supplements Title VII of the Civil Rights Act of 1964 (Title VII) in prohibiting discrimination on the basis of national origin.
 Employers may not have “citizen only” hiring policies and generally may not ask applicants if they are U.S. citizens.
 Employers generally may not discriminate against an applicant because their work authorization expires in the future.